Eggplant vs Zucchini - Health impact and Nutrition Comparison

 These foods have very similar nutritional contents.
 Both zucchini and eggplant consist of 93% water, eggplant being only a little denser.

 One serving size of zucchini is 1 cup, chopped (124g), whereas one serving size of eggplant is 1 cup in cubes that weighs 82g.

 Both zucchini and eggplant are very low in calories.
-However, eggplant contains relatively more calories.
+However, eggplant provides relatively more calories.

-A 100g serving of zucchini contains 17 calories, while a 100g serving of eggplant contains 25 calories.
+A 100g serving of zucchini provides 17 calories, while a 100g serving of eggplant provides 25 calories.

 Protein and Fats

-These foods are not rich in macronutrients, however, zucchini contains a little more protein, compared to eggplant.
+These foods are not rich in macronutrients; however, zucchini contains a little more protein than eggplant.

-Both of the foods contain a little from all essential amino acids, making their protein quality high.
+Both foods contain a little from all essential amino acids, making their protein quality high.

 Zucchini and eggplant have a very low-fat content.
 However, zucchini is slightly higher in fats.
 The predominant fats found in these foods are polyunsaturated fatty acids.

 Both of these foods are absent in cholesterol.